Seeking Family Law or Divorce Mediation? Lake County Residents Turn to Us.

 Are You Ready to Start Mediation?

-At Wine Country Family Law & Bankruptcy Office, we ask that both participants coordinate with each other to schedule the free initial consultation.
-To do this, we suggest that you share this web page with your other party (simply click on the “share this page with someone” icon at the bottom of the page…)
+At Wine Country Family Law & Bankruptcy Office, we ask that both participants coordinate with each other to schedule the initial consultation.
+To do this, we suggest that you share this web page with your other party.

-Kindly ask them to review it and get back to you to let you know whether they are willing to schedule a free half-hour mediation initial consultation.
+Kindly ask them to review it and get back to you to let you know whether they are willing to schedule a discounted mediation initial consultation of up to one hour.
 If they agree, please contact us CLICK HERE.
 Of course, if the other party is not willing to consider family law or divorce mediation, our attorneys are happy to help you with any of our other services as long as we have not consulted with your spouse, partner, or other parent yet.

 Ideally, you should call us to schedule the initial consultation while both of you are present.
 If this is impractical, you should decide who will contact our office to schedule it.
 Please determine the best days and time frames for scheduling for each of you (and any dates in the near future when either is unavailable) before calling us.